cockroachdb/docs/v2.2/architecture/transaction-layer.md

 ### Transaction records

 To track the status of a transaction's execution, we write a value called a transaction record to our key-value store.
-This lets any transaction check the status of any other transaction, which is important for handling concurrency.
+All of a transaction's write intents point back to this record, which lets any transaction check the status of any write intents it encounters.
+This kind of canonical record is crucial for supporting concurrency in a distributed environment.

-When a `TxnCoordSender` begins transaction, it determines where to write the transaction record (this location will always be the same range as the first key in the transaction), and then includes a reference to the transaction record in all of its write intents.
+Transaction records are always written to the same range as the first key in the transaction, which is known by the `TxnCoordSender`.
 However, the transaction record itself isn't created until one of the following conditions occur:

 - The write operation commits
 - The `TxnCoordSender` heartbeats the transaction